yunojuno/figma-tokens/README.md

 ## Updating tokens

-1. Make the change to the variables in Figma and export them, replacing the relevant file(s) in `tokens/`.
+1. When designers update tokens in Figma, they should be able to provide you updated Figma Variable exports that you can overwrite the file(s) in `tokens/` with.
 Only `tokens/` should be edited by hand; never `build/`.
+NOTE: You may need to rename the exports to match the convention in `tokens/`.
 2. Open a pull request.
 The [Build workflow](https://github.com/yunojuno/figma-tokens/actions) regenerates `build/` and commits the result back to your branch, then runs the tests.
 3. Review the generated diff along with the token change - it's the clearest signal of what